Happy climber at Uhuru sign

 Map showing the extent of malaria in Africa

-That said, most of Mt Kilimanjaro itself is too cold for mosquitoes.
+That said, most of Kilimanjaro itself is too cold for mosquitoes.
 But before and after the climb you'll be in a malaria zone.
-We encourage you to speak with your doctor before coming to Tanzania about anti-malaria tablets.
+We encourage you to speak with your doctor about how to protect yourself against malaria before coming to Tanzania.

 16. Do I need insurance to climb Kilimanjaro?